 1. No bad day for the videos, ever!

 There is no one to better talk about a business than the founder of the corporation or someone who was involved in the conception of the idea of the brand.
 The brand is defined by its founders.
 But even the CEOs have days where they need a break.
 With that being said, they still have days where they are “mentally off” and forget how to talk.
 They go “off script” and talk about their value proposition in a way that means nothing to the person they are talking to.
-If it can happen to them, then it can happen to anyone.
+If it can happen to the CEO who built the company, rest assured it can happen to anyone.
 But it will NEVER happen to a video.
 Once the video is completed, it will never forget what to say and go “off script”.
 As long as the technical staff of a corporation can get someone to click play, they will get the right information delivered to them no matter what.

 3. B-suite to C-suite.